MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/fluid-framework-access.md

 ### Disable Fluid Framework using PowerShell

 Fluid Framework preview is enabled by default.
-Follow this steps to disable it for your organization.
+Follow these steps to disable it for your organization.

 1. [Download the latest SharePoint Online Management Shell](https://go.microsoft.com/fwlink/p/?LinkId=255251).